-Ventilated roof is a good strategy to reduce the carbon footprint and to save energy.
-Some parameters that influence the performances are the thickness of air gap, material used and climate zone.
+The ventilated roof is a good solution to reduce the carbon footprint and to save energy.
+Some parameters that influence the performances are the thickness of air gap, the used materials and the climate zone.

-Case study: a detached single floor house located in Catalonia (Spain), was considered.
+Case study: a detached single floor house located in Catalonia (Spain).
 It is characterised by rectangular geometry, ground floor area of 100m with standard accessibility to the construction site.
 The more common typologies of roofs have been analysed, but the focus is on the ventilated roof.
 It is composed of slab with 3% of slope, mineral wool insulation layer, bitumen membrane with polyester felt reinforcement, cement mortar regularisation layer, and external ceramic flooring tiles pavement.
-The results show that, adopting the LCA method, the CO2 emitted by a ventilated roof is equal to 86.61 CO2/m.
+Adopting the LCA method, the results show that, the CO2 emitted by a ventilated roof is equal to 86.61 CO2/m.

 This value is lower compared to some other solutions such as green roof (143 -145 CO2/m), grey roof (127-130 CO2/m) [1].
 Another interesting case [3].